arsuq/MemoryLanes/Tests/Readme.md

 - a specific test class if the *-ClassName* is provided as an argument and the ClassName class exists
-- every ITestSurface implementation which has default arguments, i.e. IndependentLaunchOnly = false; this is the -all switch case
+- every ITestSurface implementation which has default arguments, i.e. IndependentLaunchOnly = false; this is the +all switch case

 The ITestSurface has the following properties: